 Specified complexity is the concept that, since specified complex patterns can be found in organisms, some form of guidance must have accounted for their origin.
 The specified complexity argument states that it is impossible for complex patterns to be developed through random processes.
 For example, a room filled with 100 monkeys and 100 computers may eventually produce a few words, or maybe even a sentence, but it would never produce a Shakespearean play.
 And how much more complex is biological life than a Shakespearean play?

 The anthropic principle states that the world and universe are “fine-tuned” to allow for life on earth.
 If the ratio of elements in the air of the earth was altered slightly, many species would very quickly cease to exist.
-If the earth were a few miles closer or further away from the sun, many species would cease to exist.
+If the earth were significantly closer to or further away from the sun, many species would cease to exist.
 The existence and development of life on earth requires so many variables to be perfectly in tune that it would be impossible for all the variables to come into being through random, uncoordinated events.

 While the Intelligent Design Theory does not presume to identify the source of intelligence (whether it be God or UFOs or something else), the vast majority of Intelligent Design theorists are theists.
 They see the appearance of design which pervades the biological world as evidence for the existence of God.
 There are, however, a few atheists who cannot deny the strong evidence for design, but are not willing to acknowledge a Creator God.
 They tend to interpret the data as evidence that earth was seeded by some sort of master race of extraterrestrial creatures (aliens).
 Of course, they do not address the origin of the aliens either, so they are back to the original argument with no credible answer.